F0903/AutoRun/README.md

 Next, jump into your game of choice, and press SHIFT+ALT+A to start running.
 To stop again, press the hotkey again, or simply press the W key.

+If you'd like to sprint instead of run, simply type 'sprint enable'.

 This should work for any game, as it works by simulating holding the W key.
 If you come upon any issues getting it to work, feel free to start an issue.